grantjenks/django-replay/README.rst

 Navigate to http://127.0.0.1:8000/ and use the web app as normal.
 Once the actions are recorded run CTRL-C to stop the command.

-Now create some scenarios in the backend:
+Now create some scenarios in the admin:

 .. code::